oracle-livelabs/oci-core/oci-ignite-workshop/create-bv/bv/block-volume.md

 Estimated Time: 40 minutes

-### **<font color="red">Prerequisites</font>**
+### Prerequisites

-Please view this workshop’s LiveLabs registration page to see which environments are supported during this event.
+* Please view this workshop’s LiveLabs registration page to see which environments are supported during this event.
 If you prefer to use your own tenancy (**recommended**) please have your **username** and **password** ready to login for the event.
-### Objectives
-In this lab, you will:
-- Create a Block Volume
-- Attach the Block Volume to your instance
-- Mount the Block Volume

 ## Task 1: Create a Block Volume